 Fudge Brownies – There is something comforting about chocolate!
 We crave it most of the time but the craving is intense when we are upset and looking for something to soothe us, in that case, Brownies work like a healing potion.

 I keep on experimenting with brownie’s recipes as you can tell from my blog.
 Here you will find egg free brownies, cake-like brownies and even brownies that are low in calories.
-This should tell you how much I love homemade brownies and all its versions.
+This should tell you how much I love homemade brownies and all its varieties.

 Homemade Fudge Brownies

 Making brownies from scratch makes you more creative in making different versions of it.
 Mixing and matching the ingredients is fun and sometimes the outcome is surprisingly delicious.

 You might discover that you like chewy brownies more than the fudge brownies, or maybe you prefer cake-like brownies, but to find that out you need to taste test (my favorite part!).
 Therefore, I always encourage my readers to make brownies from scratch.

 Today’s Brownie recipe is an amazing recipe for many reasons.
 It’s homemade, it’s fudgy, and has a beautiful crackly top and it is a forgiving recipe too.
 If you over baked it, you’ll end up with a fudgy chocolate cake which is a win in my book.